State Secretariat for the Sea: Organization

 The Secretary of State for the Sea has authority, by delegation from the Prime Minister, over the General Inspectorate of Maritime Affairs and, jointly with the Minister of Agriculture and Food Sovereignty, over the Directorate general for Maritime affairs, Fisheries and Aquaculture.
 He has authority, by delegation from the Prime Minister, jointly with the Minister for Ecological Transition and Territorial Cohesion and the Minister for Energy Transition, over the general secretariat and the general commission for sustainable development.

-In particular, the General Secretariat for the Sea is to his disposal.
+In particular, the General Secretariat for the Sea is at his disposal.
 The State Secretariat for the Sea relies, in metropolitan France and overseas, on services and departments present in the regions and departments.